Summary

 On this page

-Lipoedema is a condition that mostly affects women and is characterised by a symmetrical swelling in the legs, thighs and buttocks and sometimes the arms.
+Lipoedema is a condition that mostly affects women and is characterised by a symmetrical swelling in the legs, thighs and buttocks, and sometimes the arms.
 It is rare in men.

 Lipoedema can be extremely painful.
 The affected areas can be tender and there is a general tendency to bruise easily.
 Over time, lipoedema can result in fluid retention in the affected parts, resulting in a medical condition called lymphoedema.

-Although it has not been confirmed, it is thought that lipoedema may have a genetic basis, as in some cases there is a family history of the condition.
+Lipoedema may have a genetic basis, as in some cases there is a family history of the condition.

 Sometimes lipoedema is mistaken for excessive lymphoedema, weight gain, obesity or cellulite or is assumed to be due to a lack of exercise.
-Lipoedema can have a significant impact on quality of life.

 Symptoms of lipoedema

-Lipoedema occurs because of the way that fat (adipose tissue) is distributed under your skin.
 Fat is distributed unevenly in your legs and buttocks instead of in a regular pattern.
 Commonly there is a fatty area on the inside of the knees and the outside of the hips.
+As lipoedema develops, dimpling of the skin in the affected areas may be noticed.

 If you are affected by lipoedema: